Nutrition

 Pecans are a staple nut in the U.S. and are very popular in a variety of sweet treats.
 These nuts are some of the healthiest nuts and are notably known for containing a high amount of zinc.
 Zinc plays a vital role in wound repair and immune system health, making it a nutrient you don’t want to skimp on.

-These nuts are quite high in fat and do have a little less protein per ounce than some other types but are still worth incorporating into your snacking routine as long as enjoyed in moderation.
-In terms of how to eat them other than enjoying a handful on their own, pecans can be added to homemade gluten-free granola or used in savory recipes like pecan-crusted chicken, among many other options.
+In terms of how to eat them other than enjoying a handful on their own, these healthy nuts can be added to homemade gluten-free granola or used in savory recipes like pecan-crusted chicken, among many other options.

 Pecan Nutritional Information